Jupiter in Palm Beach County, Florida — The American South (South Atlantic)

 Photo caption: Above, the rendering of the lighthouse as designed by U.S. Army engineer George G. Meade, circa 1854.
 When erected upon a 48-foot dune, the tower would reach 150 feet and shine its light more than 20 miles at sea.

-Topics.
-This historical marker is listed in these topic lists: Man-Made Features • Waterways & Vessels.
+Topics and series.
+This historical marker is listed in these topic lists: Communications • Waterways & Vessels.
+In addition, it is included in the Lighthouses series list.